michelp/pgsodium/README.md

 ```

 pgsodium is careful to use memory cleanup callbacks to zero out all
-allocated memory used by the when freed.
-In general it is a bad idea
+allocated memory used when freed.
+In general it is a bad idea to
-to store secrets in the database itself, although this can be done
+store secrets in the database itself, although this can be done
 carefully it has a higher risk.
 To help with this problem, pgsodium
 has an optional Server Key Management function that can load a hidden
 server key at boot that other keys are *derived* from.